JoyceOwO/excel-image-zoomer/README.md

 ## Features

+- ✨ **One-Click Preview:** Click the "Preview" button over any cell image to pop it up.
 - 📷 Click any cell image to view it in full size
 - 🔍 Simple and intuitive UI
 - ⚡️ Works seamlessly with Google Sheets™ (and Excel in the future)